 Now, years later, the market is setting all time records, and their portfolios have soared to new highs.

-Solution: Keep investing through both the good times and the bad times, and only invest money you don’t need in the next three to five years.
+Key takeaway: Keep investing through both good times and bad, and only invest money you don’t need in the next three to five years.
 You’ll end up with an amazing retirement portfolio.

 Mistake #2: Lining the pockets of others